coronalabs/corona-docs/markdown/guide/html5/plugins/index.markdown

 return metadata
 ```

-Use [VK Direct Games plugin](https://bitbucket.org/coronalabs/store-hosted-vk-direct/src/default/plugins/2018.3275/web/plugin_vk_direct_js.js) as an example.
+Use [VK Direct Games plugin](https://github.com/coronalabs/com.coronalabs-plugin.vk.direct/blob/master/plugins/2018.3275/web/plugin_vk_direct_js.js) as an example.

 <a id="support"></a>

 ## Support

-If you have any questions or ideas, feel free to join community discussions on our [HTML5 forum](https://forums.coronalabs.com/forum/637-html5/) or #html5 channel on [Slack](https://coronalabs.com/slack).
+If you have any questions or ideas, feel free to join community discussions on the [forums](https://forums.solar2d.com/c/beta-testing/html5/96) or [Discord](https://discord.gg/Abf5V9G).